MuTsunTsai/fen-tool/README.md

 This is similar to the PDB tool, with the addition of copying YACPDB style FEN.
 Note that rotation is not supported in board edit syntax.

-### BBS

-This tool is for Taiwan BBS forums such as PTT, so it is shown only in Taiwan.
-It generates colored BBS text (with traditional Chinese annotations) that can be paste directly into posts.

 ### Play mode

 This tool allows you to play on the setup board and record moves.